SuhibAbuYahia/TaskTracker/README.md

 A simple command-line **task tracker** built in Java.
 Manage your tasks directly from the terminal — add, update, delete, and list them with ease.

+This is a solution for project of https://roadmap.sh/projects/task-tracker

 ---

 ## 🚀 Features